Chopped and screwed: Origins

-2000–present: Expansion and development
+2000s–2010s

 Following the death of DJ Screw, his musical influence spread all over the southern United States.
-Later in 2000, the Memphis-based group Three 6 Mafia came out with their song "Sippin' on Some Syrup".
-The song debuted as a minor hit but later became one of Three 6 Mafia's most popular songs.

 The 2007 documentary film Screwed in Houston details the history of the Houston rap scene and the influence of the chopped and screwed subculture on Houston hip hop.
 In 2011, University of Houston Libraries acquired over 1,000 albums owned by DJ Screw.
 Some of the albums were part of an exhibit in early 2012 and, along with the rest, went available for research in 2013.

-As of to date, the chopped and screwed music genre has been added to all forms of streaming services including iTunes, Spotify and has crossed over to receive mass mainstream appeal.
+To date, the chopped and screwed music genre has been added to all forms of streaming services, including iTunes and Spotify; the genre has crossed over to receive mass mainstream appeal.

-The Chopstars/ChopNotSlop

-Created by Swishahouse Records Co-founder OG Ron C they began calling their remixes ChopNotSlop due to all the “sloppy” remixes that came out after the passing of DJ Screw.
-Since 2001 they have dedicated their cause to the legacy of DJ Screw.
+The Chopstars created by Swishahouse Records co-founder OG Ron C, they began calling their remixes ChopNotSlop due to all the “sloppy” remixes that came out after the passing of DJ Screw.
+Since 2001, they have dedicated their cause to the legacy of DJ Screw.
 The Chopstars have become the prominent source for chopped up music.
 With official releases with Brent Faiyaz, Don Toliver and Little Dragon (Nabuma Purple Rubberband) they have made a niche in the sub genre.
 They currently have a radio show called ChopNotSlopShow on Sound 42 which is Drake’s radio station on SiriusXM.
-Notable members include DJ Ryan Wolf, official DJ of the Cleveland Browns, DJ Candlestick, DJ Hollygrove, Mike G formerly of Odd Future and Oscar Award winning director Barry Jenkins as a creative collaborator.
+Notable members include DJ Ryan Wolf, official DJ of the Cleveland Browns; DJ Candlestick; DJ Hollygrove; Mike G, formerly of Odd Future; and Oscar Award winning director Barry Jenkins as a creative collaborator.